lavanya9052/Machine_Learning_Algorithms/README.md

 - A larger value of k smooths out the decision boundary but may overlook local patterns.
 - ![step6](https://github.com/user-attachments/assets/739d183e-9b6a-4454-b54e-e6f1b728d054)
+- In this we can see 4 nearest neighbors are from green color and three nearest neighbors in orange color,hence this new data point must belong to green color.

 **Adavantages of KNN**